 Aggression is an observable behavior characterized by acts intended to harm another person who is motivated to avoid that harm.
-In the proposed study, the terms “aggression” and “aggressive behavior” are used interchangeably.
-Aggression includes verbal acts and physical acts with violence being an extreme form of aggression that can cause severe physical harm (e.g., serious injury or death) (Allen & Anderson, 2017; Anderson & Bushman, 2002; Hills, 2018).
-Each year over 1.6 million people worldwide lose their lives to violence, which is among the leading causes of death for people aged 15–44 years worldwide, accounting for 14% of deaths among males and 7% of deaths among females (World Health Organization, 2002).
-Aggressive behavior among adolescents age 14 – 18 years has been identified as a serious problem in European and American countries )Organization for Economic Cooperation and Development, OECD, 2014).
-School environment have been consistently linked to aggression problems in adolescence in the international scientific literature (Jiménez & Estévez, 2017; López et al., 2008, 2018).
-The aggressive behavior exhibited by some adolescents towards their peers and their teachers in the school setting may put them at high risk for emotional, psychological, and school difficulties, criminal offending and imprisonment, at the short and long term (López et al., 2018; Moffitt et al., 2002).
+In the proposed study, the terms aggression and aggressive behavior are used interchangeably.
+Aggression includes verbal acts and physical acts.
+Violence is an extreme form of aggression that can cause severe physical harm or even death (Allen & Anderson, 2017; Anderson & Bushman, 2002; Hills, 2018).
+Each year more than 1.6 million people worldwide lose their lives to violence, which is among the leading causes of death worldwide for people 15 to 44 years old.
+Violence accounts for 14% of deaths among males and 7% of deaths among females (World Health Organization, 2002).
+Aggressive behavior among adolescents ages 14 to 18 years has been identified as a serious problem in European and American countries )Organization for Economic Cooperation and Development, OECD, 2014).
+In the international scientific literature, school environment have been consistently linked to aggression problems in adolescence (Jiménez & Estévez, 2017; López et al., 2008, 2018).
+The aggressive behavior exhibited by some adolescents toward their peers and their teachers in the school setting may put, not only those teachers and peers at high risk but also themselves for emotional, psychological, and school difficulties as well as criminal offense and imprisonment, in the short and long term (López et al., 2018; Moffitt et al., 2002).

-There is a distinction between two fundamental types of aggression: non-impulsive and impulsive aggression.
-Non-impulsive aggression is described as “instrumental,” and is characterized by calculated, controlled, and purposeful behavior lacking in emotion; it is used to achieve a desired goal, including domination and control of others.
+There is a distinction between two fundamental types of aggression: nonimpulsive and impulsive aggression.
+Nonimpulsive aggression is described as “instrumental” and is characterized by calculated, controlled, and purposeful behavior lacking in emotion; it is used to achieve a desired goal, including domination and control of others.
 It is a planned behavior and is often prevalent in patients with psychopathic traits (Babcock et al., 2014; Dambacher et al., 2015; Raine et al., 2006 ).
-In contrast, impulsive aggression is described as “affective,” “reactive,” and “defensive,” and is characterized as emotionally charged, uncontrollable, and grossly disproportionate to a stimulus; it can lead to an agitated state in which verbally or physically aggressive acts are committed (Barratt et al., 1997; Blair, 2016; Liu, 2004; Miller et al., 2008).
-Impulsive aggression is closely related to poor information-processing, poor cognitive control and trait impulsivity; it is a social and psychological problem of substantial magnitude (Raine et al., 2006 ;Villemarette-Pittman et al., 2003).
-Notwithstanding, practically distinguishing between these two types of aggression remains difficult, presumably because of shared common characteristics underlying aggressive behavior, such as genes, personality traits, and sociological factors.
+In contrast, impulsive aggression is described as “affective,” “reactive,” and “defensive” and is characterized as emotionally charged, uncontrollable, and grossly disproportionate to a stimulus.
+It can lead to an agitated state in which a person commits verbally or physically aggressive acts (Barratt et al., 1997; Blair, 2016; Liu, 2004; Miller et al., 2008).
+Impulsive aggression is closely related to poor information processing, poor cognitive control, and trait impulsivity.
+It is a social and psychological problem of substantial magnitude (Raine et al., 2006 ;Villemarette-Pittman et al., 2003).
+Although we can define the two types of aggression easily enough, practically differentiating the two types remains difficult, presumably because of shared characteristics underlying aggressive behavior, such as genes, personality traits, and sociological factors.

 Predicting aggressive behavior is a major challenge for researchers, especially when it is unplanned (impulsive) and reactive.
 In the proposed study, we offer an innovative way to address this obstacle using linguistic analysis focusing on the use of metaphoric language.
-To date, exploration of language in the context of the study of aggression has most commonly been limited to examining verbal (syntactic and semantic) and non-verbal (prosody) dimensions of language and/or examining individuals with language disabilities (Cornwall & Bawden,1992; Leshem et al., 2020; Miller et al., 2008; Progovac & Benítez-Burraco, 2019).
+To date, exploration of language in the context of the study of aggression has most commonly been limited to examining verbal (syntactic and semantic) and nonverbal (prosody) dimensions of language and/or examining individuals with language disabilities (Cornwall & Bawden,1992; Leshem et al., 2020; Miller et al., 2008; Progovac & Benítez-Burraco, 2019).
 The ability to characterize an individual’s “linguistic profile” can offer clear theoretical and practical benefits for the study of aggression.

-Figurative language as a tool of perceptual and cognitive conceptualization and construction
+Figurative Language as a Tool of Perceptual and Cognitive Conceptualization and Construction